thomasdavis/backbonetutorials/_posts/2011-10-10-organizing-backbone-using-modules.md

 We have a heavy dependency on jQuery, Underscore and Backbone, unfortunatly this libraries are loaded synchronously and also depend on each other existing in the global namespace.

-Below I propose a solution(until these libraries allow themselves to be loaded asynchronously) to allow these libraries to be loaded properly(synchronously) and also removing themselves from global scope.

-{% highlight javascript %}
-// Filename: libs/jquery/jquery.js

-define([
-// Load the original jQuery source file 'order!libs/jquery/jquery-min'
-], function(){
-  // Tell Require.js that this module returns a reference to jQuery return jQuery;
-});
-{% endhighlight %}

-{% highlight javascript %}
-// Filename: libs/underscore/underscore
-// As above lets load the original underscore source code define(['order!libs/underscore/underscore-min'], function(){
-  // Tell Require.js that this module returns  a reference to Underscore return _;
-});
-{% endhighlight %}

-{% highlight javascript %}
- // Filename: libs/backbone/backbone
- // Finally lets load the original backbone source code define(['order!libs/backbone/backbone-min'], function(){
-  // Now that all the orignal source codes have ran and accessed each other
-  // We can call noConflict() to remove them from the global name space
-  // Require.js will keep a reference to them so we can use them in our modules _.noConflict();
-  $.noConflict();
-  return Backbone.noConflict();
-});
-{% endhighlight %}

 ## A boiler plate module